2247 Burnham Line, Otonabee-South Monaghan, ON K9J 6X7

 Lucy Heo

-Music and Arts Specialist
+Music and Art Specialist

-Master’s completion of Arts in Music
+Qualifications: Master’s completion of Arts in Music and Diploma of Arts and Technology

 What do you like to do outside of school?